Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Methods

-For later post-processing, we store snapshots of the system at an output interval roughly equal to the dynamical timescale of the more massive star: $\Delta t_{\rm out}\equiv t_{\rm dyn}=\sqrt{R_{\rm max}^3/(G M_{\rm max})}=\sqrt{M_{\rm max}}$ in code units ($G=M_\odot=R_\odot=1$), where for the purposes of assigning a $\Delta t_{\rm out}$ value, we have adopted the approximate mass--radius relation $R/R_\odot=(M/M_\odot)^{2/3}$.
-Here, $R_{\rm max}$ and $M_{\rm max}$ are, respectively, the radius $R$ and mass $M$ of the more massive of the two parent stars.
+For later postprocessing, we store snapshots of the system at an output interval roughly equal to the dynamical timescale of the more massive star: $\Delta t_{\rm out}\equiv t_{\rm dyn}=\sqrt{R_{\rm max}^3/(G M_{\rm max})}=\sqrt{M_{\rm max}}$ in code units ($G=M_\odot=R_\odot=1$), where for the purposes of assigning a $\Delta t_{\rm out}$ value, we adopt the approximate mass--radius relation $R/R_\odot=(M/M_\odot)^{2/3}$.
+Here, $R_{\rm max}$ and $M_{\rm max}$ are the radius $R$ and mass $M$, respectively, of the more massive of the two parent stars.
 We compute the bound mass of each star at every snapshot using an iterative energy-based procedure similar to that of \citet{Lombardi2006}.
 At a given snapshot, we first compute the center-of-mass (COM) and preliminary mass of each stellar component.
-Then, we evaluate each SPH particle’s specific mechanical energy with respect to each star’s COM.
+We then evaluate the specific mechanical energy of each SPH particle with respect to each star’s COM.

 This mechanical energy includes only kinetic and gravitational potential terms, as recommended by \cite{Nandez2014}.
 A particle is considered gravitationally bound to star $j$ if its mechanical energy relative to that star’s COM is negative.
 In particular, for particle $i$ relative to component $j$, we require \mbox{$v_{ij}^2/2 - G(M_j-m_i)/d_{ij} < 0$}, where $v_{ij}$ is the particle’s speed in the frame of star $j$’s COM, $d_{ij}$ is its distance from that center, $m_i$ is the mass of the particle, and $M_j$ is the current mass of star $j$.
 This approach is equivalent to using the Bernoulli equation at late times, since internal energy and enthalpy become negligible in the outflow after sufficient adiabatic expansion.
-To avoid spuriously identifying poorly resolved clumps as stars, a bound component is considered a stellar remnant only if it contains at least $20$ SPH particles.
+To avoid spuriously identifying poorly resolved clumps as stars, we classify a bound component as a stellar remnant only if it contains at least $20$ SPH particles.
 Otherwise, its particles are reassigned to the unbound mass.